 Instead, vacation rental companies need to focus on workforce development and growing their talent internally.
 This includes how they manage employees, how they’re creating a safe and trusted environment for them to work in, and how they communicate the value of their employees contributions through their compensation, benefits and performance management.
 Companies also need to think about their employees career growth and how they can help employees build the skills the company needs today and in the future.
 A win-win for everyone.

-Safety for vacation rental businesses
+Employee safety for vacation rental businesses

 Margot: At the VRMA Spring Forum, one thing you said on a panel really stood out to me – that if vacation rental companies aren’t doing all they can to make the physical work environment safe, then they are missing out on easy ways to keep their best employees.